gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

     - Be mindful that you need to connect to the app at least once before the cert expires for Connect to properly recognize it as a TCP app.
   - Start VNet, then stop it.
-    - [ ] The VNet panel doesn't show any errors related to VNet being stopped.
+    - [ ] Verify that the VNet panel doesn't show any errors related to VNet being stopped.
   - Start VNet.
 While its running, kill the admin process.
     - The easiest way to find the PID of the admin process is to open Activity Monitor, View → All Processes, Hierarchically, search for `tsh` and find tsh running under kernel_task → launchd → tsh, owned by root.
 Then just `sudo kill -s KILL <tsh pid>`.
-    - [ ] The admin process _leaves_ files in `/etc/resolver`.
-However, it's possible to start
+    - [ ] Verify that the admin process _leaves_ files in `/etc/resolver`.
+However, it's possible to
-      VNet again, connect to a TCP app, then shut VNet down and it results in the files being cleaned up.
+      start VNet again, connect to a TCP app, then shut VNet down and it results in the files being cleaned up.
-  - Start VNet in a clean macOS VM.
+  - [ ] Start VNet in a clean macOS VM.
 Verify that on the first VNet start, macOS shows the prompt for enabling the background item for tsh.app.
 Accept it and verify that you can connect to a TCP app through VNet.
 - Misc
   - [ ] Verify that logs are collected for all processes (main, renderer, shared, tshd) under `~/Library/Application\ Support/Teleport\ Connect/logs`.